-The School of Education is recognised as one of the very best in the UK for its research and teaching excellence.
-We were ranked among the top 5 in the UK in the Research Excellence Framework 2014.
+The School of Education is recognised as one of the very best in the UK for its research and teaching excellence, with 81% of our research deemed 'world-leading' and 'internationally excellent' by the Research Excellence Framework in 2021.

 We undertake research in key areas of educational policy and practice, and place particular emphasis on the relevance of our work to practitioners and policymakers.
 Our research into educational processes probes pedagogy, assessment, curriculum and teacher development.
 In investigating education as a driver for societal change, we focus on disability, inclusion, typical and atypical development, the digital turn, issues around equity and poverty, and language, literacies and mobility.

 Our work has also provoked new ways of understanding the role of language and language education in addressing social inequality and progress; improved pedagogical practice across the life course in schools and higher education; changed approaches to numeracy and literacy development and assessment, and challenged societal understandings of children and young people’s experiences of discrimination, poverty and disadvantage.

 Our research is organised around the following themes:

 - Inclusion, Childhood and Youth

 - Digital Education